Dr. Idoia Elola

-Elola, I. & Oskoz, A. (forthcoming).
-In Nicole Marta Lloret & Margarita Vinagre (Eds.)
-Handbook of SLA and Technology.
-London, UK: Routledge Publishing House.
+Elola, I. & Oskoz, A. (in press).
+In Marta Lloret & Nicole Ziegler (Eds.), Handbook of SLA and Technology.
+Routledge.

-Elola, I. Guerrero, P., & Padial, A. (forthcoming).
+Elola, I., Padial, A., & Guerrero, P.(2021).
 Social tools in the HL classroom: Constructing learners' identities as multiliterate individuals.
-In J. Torres and D. Pascual (Eds.), Aproximaciones al estudio del español como lengua de herencia."
-London, UK: Routledge Press.
+In J. Torres and D. Pascual (Eds.), Aproximaciones al estudio del español como lengua de herencia.
+London, UK: Routledge.

-Elola, I., & Rosa de la Prada, J. (forthcoming).
+Elola, I., & Prada, J. (2020).
 Developing critical sociolinguistic awareness through linguistic landscapes: the case of Spanish in Texas.
 In D. Malinowski, S. Dubreil, and H. Maxim (Eds.), Language Teaching in the Linguistic Landscape.
 Springer.

 Elola, I., & Oskoz, A. (2019).
 Using blogs and wikis to enhance cultural dialogue in the FL classroom.
 In N. Arnold & L. Ducate (Eds.), Engaging language learners through CALL: From theory and research to informed practice (pp. 240–266).
 San Marcos, TX: CALICO.

 Elola, I., Nakatsukasa, K., & Tecedor, M. (2018).
 Developing academic literacy and researchers' identities: The case of multilingual graduate students.
 Special issue of the L2 Journal, Living Literacies: L2 Learning, Textuality, and Social Life.